🎈 Up Big Today: Find today's biggest gainers with our free screenerTry Stock Screener

 "This, along with investments from special long-term bonds planned for next year, is expected to primarily impact 2025's economic growth."

-The government set a growth target of around 5% this year, but economic indicators showed growth momentum waned since the second quarter, weighing on households spending and business sentiment amid a severe property downturn.
+The government set a growth target of around 5% this year, but economic indicators showed growth momentum has waned since the second quarter, weighing on household spending and business sentiment amid a severe property downturn.

-Zheng said that to address insufficient domestic demand, policymakers will focus on enhancing people's livelihood to stimulate consumption and investment, such as supporting disadvantaged people, consumer goods trade-ins, elderly care and births.
+To address insufficient domestic demand, Zheng told reporters that policymakers will focus on enhancing people's livelihood to stimulate consumption and investment, such as supporting disadvantaged people, consumer goods trade-ins, elderly care and births.
 No further details were announced.

 Vice Chairman of the NDRC, Liu Sushe, stated that most of the 6 trillion yuan in government investment this year was allocated to specific projects, with 90% of local government special bonds used for project construction issued by September.